Internal structure and its connection with thermodynamics and dynamics in black holes: Charged 4D EGB black hole

-which means that the metric takes a complex value and thus is singular if $\alpha >0$.
-We notice that the appearance of a complex metric is different from the usual singularities that are only coordinate dependent and associated with real infinity, which shows the specific of the charged 4D EGB black hole.
-Here such a singularity is also parameter dependent.
-Therefore, we obtain the consequence that the metric is singular if the EGB parameter is positive.
+which means that the metric function takes a complex value if $\alpha >0$.
+We notice that the complex metric function is different from the usual function that is infinite at the center of black holes.
+The appearance of a complex metric function is parameter dependent.
+Next, we investigate the Ricci scalar, the Kretschmann scalar, and the radial geodesic in the case of the positive EGB parameter.